INSIDE: Everything you need to know about things you need for a trampoline sleepover for kids

 Trampoline mats are a fabulous canvas and these chalks are bright on it.

-Simply wash off with water when your sleepover is done.
+Simply wash off with water when your trampoline sleepovers are done.

 No.8: Build a Trampoline Ball Pit

-Fill your trampoline with hundreds of plastic balls and make your own DIY ball pit!
+Fill your sleepover trampoline with hundreds of plastic balls and make your own DIY ball pit!

 But only if you have a trampoline enclosure of course!